 HOTREC considers, that subsidiarity should prevail with regard to accessibility legislation for tourism and hospitality services.
 The economic bearing capacity of small hospitality enterprises varies hugely among the different Member States for mainly economic reasons.
 Moreover, the gap to be closed between existing national requirements and the proposed definite European requirements might be different across Europe, which gap should be mainly closed by small enterprises.
-This may lead to serious troubles when not being able to fulfil the requirements in the given Europewide applicable timeframe.
+This may lead to serious troubles when not being able to fulfil the requirements in the given Europe- wide applicable timeframe.
 Thus, a national approach would be more appropriate to take the specificities of the hospitality industry into account.
 Compared to a single European solution, the principle of subsidiarity can better consider the different national markets when assessing by which time and to what extent the adaptations can be proportionally and realistically achieved.

-It shall be considered as well, that the elaboration of an international standard at the International Standardisation Organisation (ISO) on the accessibility of tourism, including hospitality establishments, to which the European hospitality industry is actively contributing, will further back the harmonisation of accessibility requirements in the tourism sector.
-The work here is led by the United Nations World Tourism Organisation (UNWTO).
+It shall be considered as well, that the elaboration of an international standard at the International Standardisation Organisation (ISO) on the accessibility of tourism providing for a real holistic approach, including among many other parts of the tourism service chain also hospitality establishments, will further back the harmonisation of accessibility requirements in the tourism sector.
+The work here, to which the European hospitality industry is actively contributing, is led by the United Nations World Tourism Organisation (UNWTO).

-Having regard to Article 195 of the Treaty on the Functioning of the European Union, HOTREC also doubts whether and how much there is room for harmonisation of legislation in the EU in relation to tourism services.
+Having regard to Article 195 of the Treaty on the Functioning of the European Union, which excludes harmonisation of national laws regarding tourism, HOTREC also doubts whether and how much there is room for harmonisation of legislation in the EU in relation to tourism services.

+1. b.
 General recommendation

-Taken all above considerations into account, and also having regard to the specific structure of the hospitality industry being to a significant part composed of small enterprises, HOTREC demands to the Council and the European Parliament to exclude tourism and hospitality services from the scope of the current Directive, and allow for the subsidiarity principle to prevail.
+Taken all above considerations into account, and also having regard to the specific structure of the hospitality industry being to a significant part composed of small enterprises, HOTREC demands to the Council and the European Parliament not to include tourism and hospitality services from the scope of the current Directive, and allow for the subsidiarity principle to prevail.
+The e-commerce aspect is already covering some activities of the industry's activities.

-Specific concerns related to the text voted by the plenary of the European Parliament
+2. Specific remarks mainly related to the text of the European Parliament